Wage and Hour Laws in South Carolina | Current South Carolina Labor Laws

 Jury Duty Leave

-Under the South Carolina law, all employers need to provide their employees with unpaid time off when responding to a jury summons.
+Under South Carolina labor laws, all employers need to provide their employees with unpaid time off when responding to a jury summons.
 Employees may be required to present the jury summons they received for the approval of the necessary leave.

 Employers have no right to punish their employees for being absent to attend their jury duties.
 On the other hand, an employee may be excused from responding to the jury summons if his absence will result in undue hardship to his employer.